aholmes/PythonDaemon/README.md

 PythonDaemon
 ============

-A python daemon module, with a UNIX socket application
+A python daemon module, with a UNIX socket application.

+Intended as an experimental project to learn Python.